 In 2006, ACRIA (AIDS Community Research Initiative of America) published the initial results of the groundbreaking ROAH study (Research on Older Adults with HIV).
 Working with a broad network of researchers, health care providers, and AIDS service organizations, ACRIA collected data from a demographically diverse cross-section of 1,000 people over 50 living with HIV in New York City, providing valuable new information about what it means to age with the virus.
 That same year, documentary photographer Katja Heinemann created a series of portraits and oral histories in which older Americans shared their experiences of aging with the disease.
 Her photographs and interviews, in conjunction with this valuable new research, are the inspiration for The Graying of AIDS, a three-pronged campaign designed to increase sensitivity and awareness about the issues confronting people over 50 at risk for, or living with, HIV and AIDS.

-In addition to this web site, a magazine and companion DVD aim to educate health care and social service professionals about this aging epidemic while connecting people over 50 and those who care about them with basic information, terminology, and resources.
+In addition to this web site, a companion magazine aims to educate health care and social service professionals about this aging epidemic while connecting people over 50 and those who care about them with basic information, terminology, and resources.
 Despite decades of public health campaigns, myths about HIV/AIDS persist and have serious implications for people at risk for or living with the virus, so baseline information has been provided to address some of these concerns while simultaneously acknowledging some of the unique challenges that confront HIV-positive people as they grow older.

 As the epidemic enters its fourth decade, we must refocus some of our resources and efforts to address shifting demographics, rethink our prevention education strategies to avoid new infections, and revise approaches to service provision to ensure early diagnosis and consistent access to comprehensive, sensitive, and coordinated health care and social services.